-Under the influence of Core Web Vitals, many operators are struggling to gather information on display speed and image compression.
+Under the influence of Core Web Vitals, there are many operators who are struggling to collect information such as knowledge about display speed and image compression.

 What is written on this page

 What is AVIF?AV1 Image File FormatAbbreviation for, which is an image file format specification for compressing images and image sequences with AV1 and saving them in the HEIF file format.

 Since it supports HDR (high dynamic range) color, it can also support alpha channels and animation.

 It is possible to reduce the size by about 95% or more compared to jpg and by nearly 30% compared to WebP.Format.

 Originally, there was a format called "HEIF" format for paid licenses, but it did not spread due to the high license cost and the fact that the authority source is divided into multiple organizations.

 After that, "AVIF codec" was developed as a video codec without royalties, and "AVIF" released in February 2020 was diverted for still images.

 There are some major features, but as far as I understand, they are as follows.